A restricted Magnus property for profinite surface groups: A geometric proof of Theorem .

 We say that an element $x$ of a profinite group $G$ is \emph{full} if the $p$-component $\langle x\rangle^{(p)}$ of the pro-cyclic group generated by $x$ is non-trivial for every prime $p$ dividing the order of $G$.

 By cohomological methods, it is possible to show that normalizers of full elements in a non-abelian pro-$\cS$ surface groups are pro-cyclic.
-For absolutely simple elements in the pro-$\cS$ completion of a surface group, this also follows from an argument similar to the one given in the proof of Theorem~\ref{magnus}:
+For algebraically simple elements in the pro-$\cS$ completion of a surface group, this also follows from an argument similar to the one given in the proof of Theorem~\ref{magnus}:

 \begin{proposition} Let $\cS$ be a class of finite groups and let $\hP^\cS$ be the pro-$\cS$ completion of a non-abelian surface group $\Pi$.
-Let $x$ be an absolutely simple element of $\hP^\cS$.
+Let $x$ be an algebraically simple element of $\hP^\cS$.
 Then, for all $n\in\ZZ^\cS\ssm\{0\}$, there holds:

 \end{proposition}